heolfief/Course-en-Cours/README.md

 		</tr>
 		<tr>
 			<td><code>cec.palier_moteur(unsigned int ms, unsigned char pourcentage);</code></td>
 			<td>The motor power step function.
-Use it in the setup() to set a fixed power to the motor at a certain time.
+Use it in the setup() to set a fixed power/speed to the motor at a certain time.
 Can be called several times to create differents steps at different times. </td>
 			<td>
 				<ul>
 					<li><strong>cec</strong> : a variable of type Course_en_cours</li>
 					<li><strong>ms</strong> : the time in milieconds you want the function to take effect.
 Timer starts right after power-up.</li>
-					<li><strong>pourcentage</strong> : this sets the speed of the motor, in percentage.</li>
+					<li><strong>pourcentage</strong> : this sets the power/speed of the motor, in percentage.</li>
 				</ul>
 			</td>
 		</tr>